sanchitmehta/sample-node-app/README.md

-# Habitat Sample Node App
+# Habitat Sample Node App.

 This simple [Express](https://expressjs.com/) app is an example of how to package a Node.js application with Habitat.
 It's intended to accompany the walkthroughs on the Habitat website, but it can also be run locally on its own.